-Real estate occupied by the Company is carried at depreciated cost.
+Real estate occupied by the Company and real estate held for the production of income are carried at depreciated cost.
 Depreciated cost is adjusted for impairments whenever events or changes in circumstances indicate the carrying amount of the asset may not be recoverable, with the impairment being included in net investment losses.
 Depreciation is calculated using the straight-line method over the estimated useful life of the real estate holding, not to exceed 40 years.
 Depreciation expense on real estate is included in net investment income on the Statements of Comprehensive Income.